Frontenac, Kansas

 Frontenac is the second largest city in Crawford County, Kansas, United States.
 As of the 2020 census, the population of the city was 3,382.

 History

 Frontenac was established as a coal mining town in 1886 in the Cherokee-Crawford Coal Fields in the western Ozark Plateau.

 A post office was opened in Frontenac in 1887.

-On the night of November 9, 1888, Frontenac had the worst mining disaster in Kansas history, when a coal dust explosion killed 44 miners.
+On the night of November 9, 1888, Frontenac suffered the worst mining disaster in Kansas history, when a coal dust explosion killed 44 miners.

 During the last decade of the nineteenth century and in the early twentieth century the town was populated primarily by immigrant families from eastern and southeastern Europe, predominantly Sicilian, Italian, and Slavic people from the Austro-Hungarian Empire.
 Its maximum population neared 4,000.
 It housed various ethnic lodges and drinking parlors despite the state's increasingly severe ban on the distribution, sale, and manufacture of alcoholic beverages.

 Coal mining remained the town's occupational base until World War II, when its economy began to change, as did the entire region's.